porsager/wright/README.md

 #### Hot Module Reloading: at the *Virtual Machine* level

 - Compatible with any framework (or no framework at all)
-- Patches your JS, CSS and Static Assets on change without losing instance state
+- Patches your JS, CSS and Static Assets on change without losing app state
 - Uses the Chrome Debugger Protocol to replace the source files in the VM
-- Convenient CLI for lightweight build systems / npm scripts
+- Convenient CLI/JS API for lightweight build systems / npm scripts
 - Fallback to regular refresh if the Chrome Debugger Protocol is not available

 ## Framework Support